ParthaPRay/Papers/README.md

 ## High Quality Journal

 * Ray.
+P. P., “Can GPT-4 Direct a New Horizon for Healthcare Academics, Scientific Writing and Research?”, Surgical Innovation, Sage, 2023, ISSN: 1553-3514.
+(Science Citation Index) (IF: 1.5)

+* Ray.
 P. P., “A Critical Evaluation on the Use of Large Language Model for Radiology Research”, European Radiology, Springer, 2023, ISSN: 1432-1084.
 (Science Citation Index) (IF: 5.9)

 * Ray.
 P. P., “Striking a Balance: Embracing LLMs while Upholding Scientific Integrity”, Japanese Journal of Radiology, Springer, 2023, ISSN: 1867-108X.
 (Science Citation Index) (IF: 2.1)